 Children’s Foot Care

-Children’s feet might seem too “new” to worry about them having many problems.
+Children’s foot care might seem too “new” to worry about them having many problems.
 They certainly haven’t had the chance to be around the block a few times like our feet.

 The truth, however, is that young feet can and do have many of the same troubles we face as adults.
 Ingrown toenails are an example that is common in children, but even deformities that are considered more “adult problems” such as bunions are a possibility.